opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~
  |Clouds|

-Creates in the selected column a fractal image whose type can be chosen between Clouds and Marble/Wood.
+Creates a new column/layer containing a fractal image whose type can be chosen between Clouds and Marble/Wood.
 The Size affect the grid used for generating the fractal image; a color spectrum defines the used colors (see  :ref:`Defining Colors and Color Spectrums <defining_colors_and_color_spectrums>`  ).

 Increasing the Minimum value shifts the color spectrum to the right, and consequently more pixels will be colored as the color defined at the far left of the spectrum.
 Decreasing the Maximum value shifts the color spectrum to the left, and consequently more pixels will be colored as the color defined at the far right of the spectrum.